Product plan — the SLP loop¶

 Engineering posture¶

 - Don't ship R&D as if it were live.
-Audio Detection, Curriculum Recommender, and Governed Generation are not user-facing.
-Don't list them in the tool grid; don't describe them as planned-soon features.
-They live in
+Curriculum Recommender and Governed Generation are not user-facing; the audio workstream's user-facing slice is explicitly labeled Beta (Speech Analysis) and framed as decision support, not diagnosis.
+Don't describe unshipped R&D as planned-soon features.
+It lives in

 memory/project_*.mdand in research branches. - The live toolkit is the substrate.
 Improvements that make the live tools more useful as therapy delivery surfaces are themselves loop investment, even when the loop closure isn't shipped yet.